Die Hauptstadt, Capricorn

 The imposed citywide curfew seemed to be holding up exceptionally.

-While Volkner and his subordinates would press against the wall and remain silent whenever they would hear the military police approaching, Forstchritt would simply chuckle.
+While Volker and his subordinates would press against the wall and remain silent whenever they would hear the military police approaching, Forstchritt would simply chuckle.

-Weingartner had bound and gagged the woman with the rope that Kleine had conjured as soon as they had pulled into their hideaway space, so her laughter wasn’t audible beyond half a meter away.
+Weingartner had bound, blindfolded, and gagged the woman with the rope that Kleine had conjured as soon as they had pulled into their hideaway space, so her laughter wasn’t audible beyond half a meter away.
 Still, her relaxed, affable demeanor was unnerving.
 They had checked her body to ensure that she wasn’t marked with the tattoo, but that didn’t reassure Weingartner in the least bit—hence the bindings.
-Zwingli had said that Marionette was also a tower but she was unmarked.
-That was possibly the same case for Forstchritt, but the risk was worth the bargaining chip.
+Zwingli had said that Marionette was also a tower but she had been unmarked.
+That was possibly the same case for Fortschritt, but the risk was worth the bargaining chip.
 Right now, relying on unsteady assumptions was the best they could do.

 As they continued on through the empty streets, they eventually climbed onto a low-hanging brick bridge built above one of the main streets.
 Brick castle-like towers rose up on both sides of the bridge—a pair on either end and one pair at its middle.